 He studied in Italy and the United Kingdom.
 He has been Visiting Professor in China (South China University of Technology), in the USA (University of California Los Angeles), in the United Kingdom (University of Cambridge).
-He focused on his research activity in: International Industry, Industrial Policy, Local Development, SMEs and Clusters, Chinese Economy and Industry.
+He focused on his research activity in: International Industry, Industrial Policy, Structural Change, Development, SMEs and Clusters, Chinese Economy and Industry.
 He has collaborated with Italian and foreign universities, specialized research centers, international institutions (UNIDO, CEPAL, UNDP, OECD) and national and local governments.
 He has promoted and coordinated research projects in partnership with international networks of academics, universities and institutions.
 He has actively participated in the debate within the scientific community by presenting his work in seminars, workshops and conferences both in Italy and abroad.
-His writings have been disseminated and presented nationally and internationally: he is the author and co-author of numerous books and about 140 scientific articles.
+His writings have been disseminated and presented nationally and internationally: he is the author and co-author of numerous books and about 150 scientific articles

 The increase of effectiveness of the geographical area policies and strategies (local and regional), also considering the national and European ones, presupposes an improvement in the ability to plan first and then analyze the economic, social, environmental, health-related, productive, technological impacts etc., with the final goal of increasing the Public Value of territories.